advanced-computer-lab-2023/Mern-overflow-Pharmacy/README.md

 ### Environment Variables 📃

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your `server/.env` file

 `MONGO_URI`